jdawk123/Predicting-Sale-Prices-of-Homes/README.md

 # Predicting-Sale-Prices-of-Homes
-Using Explanatory Data Analysis to examine and predict sale prices of homes.
+Using Explanatory Data Analysis to Examine and Predict Sale Prices of Homes.